MrYunusEmre/Pipe-Puzzle-with-JAVA/README.md

 # Pipe-Puzzle-Game-with-JAVA
-# Details of project are in the Rapor.txt
+# Details of project are in the JavaRapor.DOCx